geoserver/geoserver-history/doc/en/user/source/data/postgis.rst

    * - :guilabel:`validate connections`
      - Checks the connection is alive before using it.
    * - :guilabel:`Loose bbox`
      - Performs only the primary filter on the bounding box.
-See the section on :ref:`loose_bbox` for details.
+See the section on :ref:`postgis_loose_bbox` for details.
    * - :guilabel:`preparedStatements`
      - Enables prepared statements.